ireish/yt-playlist-length/README.md

 - Enter any YouTube playlist URL and get detailed information about the playlist
 - View total duration of the playlist at normal speed (1x)
 - Adjust playback speed (1.00x to 2.00x) and see updated duration
-- Browse all videos in the playlist with pagination
 - Dark mode theme for comfortable viewing
 - Responsive design that works on desktop and mobile devices

 ## 🛠️ Tech Stack

 - **Next.js**: React framework for building full-stack web applications.
-- **React**: UI library
 - **TypeScript**: Type safety
 - **Google APIs Node.js Client**: For fetching playlist metadata from YouTube Data API v3.